peterjc/thapbi-pict/docs/fungal_mock/presence_absence.rst

 This example is a controlled setup where we know what the classifier ought ideally to report for every single sample.

-We have a handful of negative controls (which should have no marker sequences present), and plenty of positive controls (which should have the expected 19 species only).
+We have replicated negative controls (which should have no marker sequences present), and plenty of positive controls (which should have the expected 19 species only).